Genocea has several pre-clinical and clinical infectious disease immunotherapy programs available for partnering.

 Genocea announced top-line results from a Phase 2 clinical trial for GEN-004 in 2015.
-GEN-004 showed consistent reductions versus placebo in the pre-specified endpoints of the rate and density of colonization, but neither of the endpoints achieved statistical significance.
+GEN-004 showed a non-statistically significant trend toward consistent reductions versus placebo in the pre-specified endpoints of the rate and density of pneumococcal colonization.
+As this trial treated adults with presumed pre-existing immunity to pneumococcal infections, Genocea believes testing in toddlers and infants may demonstrate the efficacy of GEN-004 in preventing infections.

-Genocea’s ATLAS platform has been utilized to screen the T cell immune responses of hundreds of human subjects exposed to chlamydia.
+Genocea’s ATLAS platform has been utilized to screen the T cell immune responses of hundreds of human subjects exposed to or infected with chlamydia.
 As a result, we have identified chlamydia antigen targets that elicit T cell responses preferentially in patients with positive clinical outcomes.
-These antigen targets, associated with an effective human immune response, could become the core of a therapeutic or prophylactic vaccine that could dramatically improve infection control and reduce the spread of disease worldwide.
+These antigens, associated with an effective human immune response, could become the core of a therapeutic or prophylactic vaccine that could dramatically improve infection control and reduce the spread of disease worldwide.

 Malaria is one of the deadliest infectious diseases in the world.
 In 2012, more than 600 million cases of malaria were reported by the World Health Organization (WHO), claiming over 600,000 lives, many of them children and largely in developing countries.

-Upon infection, the malaria parasite rapidly replicates in the liver.
+Upon infection, the parasite that causes malaria rapidly replicates in the liver.
 T cells in the liver could potentially kill the cells in which the parasite is hiding before the parasite is released into the bloodstream.
 Genocea’s T cell target discovery platform, ATLAS, has been applied to identify which components of the malaria parasite can act as T cell targets and become part of novel vaccine candidates.

 The malaria program has been funded partially by the U.S. Department of Defense and the Bill and Melinda Gates Foundation.